How to Build an Urban Get Home Bag for CBRN Disasters

 Numerous bandages and ointments

-The phone in your hand is the most advanced communications device on the planet.
-Buy a burner phone for an alternate network than your primary phone.
+The cell phone in your hand is the most advanced communications device on the planet.
+Buy a burner cell phone for an alternate network than your primary phone.
 This gives you an alternate communications method.

 (Image source: Image courtesy of Trusted Reviews)